 THOMAS BULLMAN, carpenter's mate, aged twenty, was feized in the morning with rigors, head-ach, and fickness at stomach.
 These symptoms were soon succeeded by heat, thirst, and restlessness; but his pulse was feeble, and little quicker than natural.
-An antimonial puke was preprescribed, which discharged much bile.
-At night, the feverish accession returning, half the powder, N°.
-1, was given at bedtime; he rested ill in the night, but towards morning fell into a profuse sweat.
+An antimonial puke was prescribed, which discharged much bile.
+At night, the feverish accession returning, half the powder, No. 1, was given at bedtime; he rested ill in the night, but towards morning fell into a profuse sweat.

 9th.
-When I vifited him, he was pretty free from fever, but his head-ach still continued, and he was weak, feeble, and giddy.
-At noon, he was seized with slight rigors; and, as the paroxysm advanced, he turned excessively hot, puked gall, and was disposed to rave.
-The decoction, N°.
-2, was given, which operated upwards and downwards.
-At four, a dram of bark was prescribed every two hours, which sat well upon his stomach.
-Through the rest of the day his pulse was almost natural, but the head-ach and pain of his back were very uneasy.
+When I visited him, he was pretty free from fever, but his head-ach still continued, and he was weak, feeble, and giddy.
+At noon, he was feized with flight rigors; and, as the paroxyfin advanced, he turned excessively hot, puked gall, and was disposed to rave.
+The decoction, No. 2, was given, which operated upwards and downwards.
+At four, a dram of bark was prescribed every two hours, which fat well upon his stomach.
+Through the rest of the day his pulse was almost natural, but the head-ach and pain of his back were very uneafy.
 He had little or no rest in the night.

-fever.
-As he had only taken two doses of bark in the night, two drams were exhibited at eight; and a dram was continued in port wine every two hours.
+.
+10th.
+In the morning, he was free from fever.
+As he had only taken two dofes of bark in the night, two drams were exhibited at eight; and a dram was continued in port wine every two hours.
 He took an ounce by night, and had no exacerbation of the fever.